wiggitywhitney/kind-crossplane-gke/README.md

 ## Create a management cluster with kind
 When you create your kind cluster, a `kubeconfig` file will get created which has your cluster connection credentials (among other things).

 Tell kind to use this file to store its configuration -- `kubeconfig-kind.yaml`.
 That file has already been added to `.gitignore`.
-This will keep things tidy.

 ```bash
 export KUBECONFIG=$PWD/kubeconfig-kind.yaml